DayHalf Day Tour

-Open-Jaw Persia 2 with Turkish airline (12-Day tour)
+Open-Jaw Persia 2 with Turkish airline (13 Days)

-Upon your pre-dawn arrival in Kermanshah airport, you will be cordially received by our representative carrying our logo show card (transfer information) who will direct and transfer you to your hotel.
-You will have time to rest and relax before our morning tour of Kermanshah commences.
+Upon your pre-dawn arrival at Tabriz airport, our representative, carrying our logo show card (transfer information), will meet and transfer you to your hotel.
+You will have time to rest and relax before our morning tour of Tabriz begins.

 Attention: The priority in sightseeing may be changed due to the time of your arrival, preference of your guide and also official and unofficial holidays of some museums.

 Day 2: Drive to Julfa, visit Julfa, fly to Mashhad

 Sightseeing: Julfa city, the ancient St. Stepanos Monastery

 Today’s excursion includes a visit to the historical city of Julfa bordering upon Armenia in the northeast, and Iran in the south.
 It is located near the Aras River and the fascinating forests of Arasbaran.
 Julfa is the stronghold of the Armenians who possess a rich and unique culture of their own.
 We will have the opportunity to visit the unique flora and fauna of the region and the ancient St. Stepanos Monastery; an Armenian monastery about 15 km northwest of Jolfa city, East Azarbaijan Province.
 It is situated in a deep canyon along the Aras River on the Iranian side of the border between Nakhchivan Autonomous Republic and Iran.
 It was built in the 9th century and rebuilt in the Safavid era after several earthquakes damaged it.
 In the evening, we will take the flight to Mashhad and Stay overnight there.

 Day 3: Drive to Nishabur, visit Nishabur & Shadyakh

 Sightseeing: the tombs of Khayam & Attar, Shadyakh, Museum of Nishabur